 6. Don’t dominate

 You may notice that you have naturally taken the lead in facilitating the group.
-Remember that an effective leader will be interested in ensuring that everyone’s contribution is taking into account and that it is important to recognise their good ideas.
+Remember that an effective leader will always be interested in ensuring that everyone’s contribution is taking into account and that it is important to recognise their good ideas.

 7. Be positive